vikingdata/articles/databases/dbt/simple-dpt.md

 Two tables will have been created in mark_dev.
 The first one is "my_first_dbt_model" which has one row.
-The first one is "my_second_dbt_model" which has one row.
+The second one is "my_second_dbt_model" which has one row and was dependent on the first table.

 * * *